lornebb/NullAnIon/README.md

 ### Project Goals

-The Nullanion project's purpose is to offer multiple music services to customers that need high quality delivery on mix, master, additional production, soundtrack and sound design products.
-Customers will be able to create a bespoke order, pay their quote, communicate directly with their engingeer and upload / download high quality files.
+The Nullanion project's purpose is to offer multiple music services to customers that need high quality delivery on mix, master or additional production products.
+Customers will be able to create a bespoke order, pay their quote, communicate with their engingeer and upload / download high quality files.
 All in an easy to follow user journey and secure environment.

 [Back to Top](##Contents)